 Geomorphology is the study of physical properties of the earth and its surface and relating those studies with the formation of geological structures is known as Geomorphology.
-The external and internal forces that cause stress and chemical action on the land surface which brings changes in the configuration of the surface of the earth are termed as geomorphic processes.
+The external and internal forces that cause stress and chemical action on the land surface which brings changes in the configuration of the surface of the earth are termed geomorphic processes.

 Forces Operating Formation of Landforms

 There are two types of forces operating the formation of landforms.

 - Endogenetic Forces: These forces originate from a point deep inside the earth.
 These forces are expressed on the surface of the earth.

 - Exogenetic Forces: These forces are working under the influence of the gravity of the earth.
 These forces are involved in reducing and diminishing the irregularities on the surface of the earth.

 Based on the duration of expression on the surfaces of the earth these are classified into 2 types as under:

 - Diastrophic Forces